 Present Member s of the MPC

-The three members from the RBI are Michael Patra, R Gandhi and Governor Urjit Patel.
+The three members from the RBI are: Michael Patra (officer recommended by the Central Board), Viral Acharya (Deputy Governor in charge of Monetary Policy Department) and Governor Shaktikanta Das.
 Chetan Ghate, Professor at Indian Statistical Institute, Pami Dua, Director at Delhi School of Economics and Ravindra Dholakia, Professor of IIM Ahmedabad are the government’s three representatives to the Committee.